 In this course the emphasis will be on developing and refining skills for written and spoken expression in various contexts of German.
 Accuracy, fluency and complexity in language use will be our goal.
 Our discussions and assignments will be based on texts from various media, with the focus on contemporary issues in German-speaking countries.

-- Prerequisite: GERM 232 or consent of instructor. - General Education Requirement Fulfillment: Writing-centered
+General Education Requirement Fulfillment: Writing-centered; Arts & Humanities